jwtk/jjwt/README.md

 }
 ```

-The `JwtParser` will invoke the `locate` method after parsing the JWS `header`, but _before parsing the `payload`,
+The `JwtParser` will invoke the `locate` method after parsing the JWT `header`, but _before parsing the `payload`,
 or verifying any JWS signature or decrypting any JWE ciphertext_.
-This allows you to inspect the `JwsHeader` argument
+This allows you to inspect the `header` argument
 for any information that can help you look up the `Key` to use for verifying _that specific jwt_.
 This is very
 powerful for applications with more complex security models that might use different keys at different times or for
 different users or customers.